alohe/quicky/readme.md

 ## Features

-- 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects directly from GitHub repositories.
+- 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects from private and public GitHub repositories.
 - ⚙️ **Process Management**: Leverage PM2 for application lifecycle and monitoring.
 - 🔄 **Project Maintenance**: Easily update or remove deployed projects.
-- 🌐 **Domain & SSL Automation**: Configure Nginx for custom domains and SSL certificates.
+- 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates.
-- 📋 **Configuration Overview**: List and inspect details of all deployed projects.
+- 📋 **Configuration Overview**: List and inspect details of all deployed projects and their domains.

 ## Prerequisites